![]() |

 Maurice Johnson

-Born: Ayscoughfee Hall, Spalding
+Born: Ayscoughfee Hall, Spalding.

-Sometime of Grantham.
+Sometime of Burwell near Louth.

 Sir Isaac Newton

-Born: Woolsthorpe Manor, near Colsterworth
+Born: Woolsthorpe Manor, near Colsterworth.

 It was here, while staying to escape the plague of 1665 in Cambridge, that he carried out his ground-breaking work on the laws of gravity, differential calculus, and the refraction of light.